2017 NBA Re-Draft: How Would Loaded Class Shake Out One Year Later?

 The 2017 NBA Draft class lived up to the hype last season.
-It produced many fantastic young players, including an exciting three-way battle for Rookie of the Year between Jayson Tatum, Donovan Mitchell and 2016 No. 1 overall pick Ben Simmons.
+It produced many fantastic young players, including an exciting three-way battle for Rookie of the Year among Jayson Tatum, Donovan Mitchell and 2016 No. 1 overall pick Ben Simmons.

 Some of the best players in the 2017 class didn’t go in the top 10, and the two most notable names are Donovan Mitchell (No. 13 to the Utah Jazz) and Kyle Kuzma (No. 27 to the Los Angeles Lakers).